JuanValenciaSaravia/House-Sale-Price-Prediction/README.md

 ![](https://github.com/JvaSar/House-Sale-Price-Prediction/blob/master/Correlation_After_Imputation_Numeric2.PNG)

-We can see that same variables have a strong positive correlation  for example BasementHalfBath and BasementFullBath are hihgly correlated therefor we removed BasmentHalfBath.
+We can see that same variables have a strong positive correlation for example BasementHalfBath and BasementFullBath are hihgly correlated therefore we removed BasmentHalfBath.
 Similarly, GarageCars and GarageArea have a high correlation of those two we removed GarageCars

 ```
 rmvVars <- c('BsmtHalfBath', 'GarageCars')